SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 ### Proof of Concept

-A Proof of Concept is has been implemented: https://github.com/SAP/ui5-project/pull/394
+A Proof of Concept implementation has been started: https://github.com/SAP/ui5-project/pull/394

-A description on how to test it should be added to this documented soon.
+A description on how to test it should be added to this document soon.

 ## How we teach this
 <!--You can either remove the following explanatory text or move it into this comment for later reference